 Let's look a real-world use case:

 In business since 1965, Caito Foods operates four distribution centers that move fresh produce to stores in the Eastern, Midwest and Southeastern United States.
 The Food Safety Modernization Act and Produce Traceability Initiative (PTI) required that Caito Foods identify each item’s country of origin so its grocers can display that information on their sales floor signage.
 To meet that regulation and gain full product and ingredient traceability, the food producer successfully deployed RFgen Mobile Foundations for Oracle’s JD Edwards with RFgen Warehouse Director.
+RFgen's mobile barcoding and data collection solutions enhanced visibility for materials of multiple types throughout their operation.

 Vision Engraving provides an illuminating example:

 In business for more than 20 years, Vision Engraving & Routing Systems is the largest engraving machine manufacturer in North America.
 The company relied heavily on a paper-based production order process to monitor the building of approximately 250 machines on its production line.
-Employees spent a great deal of time manually entering and updating tracking information, which reduced the time they were actually producing product.
+Employees spent a great deal of time manually entering and updating tracking information, which reduced the time they were actually producing products.

 The end result?